OddbitCoder/Partner40/ReadMe.md

 | JJ10 | Jumper 1×2 | / | / |  |
 | JJ50 | Jumper 2×2 | / | / |  |

+The original jumpers and pin headers have a termination post length of 3 mm and a mating post length of just below 7 mm.

 ## Shopping List

 | Item / List | Desc | Service | Link |